BrandenEK/BlasII.AutoSplitter/README.md

 Bind cheat engine pause process shortcut.
 The value is 0 while the game is in focus and TPO can move normally, pause the game before launching scan, unpause click off blasphemous 2 and the value should be 1.

-### isItemPickUp
-Value is 1 while chest animation is playing, 0 is not picking up an item or ability.

 ### playerPositionX
 Make sure to search for float.
 City Prie Dieu coordinate is -130, going to the right increases it